 and get an F or NC in the class?

 A: The regulatory relief we have from the U.S. Department of Education for COVID-19 only applies to courses you withdraw from.
 As a result, if you finish your course and receive an F or NC grade, we must include it in the Satisfactory Academic Progress (SAP) calculation.
-If you fail to satisfactorily complete 75% of all of your 2019-20 coursework (taken summer 2019, fall 2019, and spring 2020), you will become ineligible for financial aid and will be required to submit an appeal to the Office of Financial Aid to be reconsidered for financial aid in the future.
+If you fail to satisfactorily complete 75% of all of your 2020-21 coursework (taken Summer 2020, Fall 2020 and Spring 2021) you will become ineligible for financial aid and will be required to submit an appeal to the Office of Financial Aid to be reconsidered for financial aid in the future.

-- Q: What if I withdraw from my spring 2020 classes that I am in danger of failing?
+- Q: What if I withdraw from classes that I am in danger of failing?
+Will withdrawing

-A: No. You will not be billed for the withdrawn course(s).
-In addition, per guidance from the U.S. Department of Education, we will not be required to include the spring 2020 course(s) you withdraw from in the Satisfactory Academic Progress (SAP) calculation.
+A: You will not be billed for the withdrawn course(s).
+In addition, per guidance from the U.S. Department of Education, we will not be required to include the course(s) you withdraw from in the Satisfactory Academic Progress (SAP) calculation.
 Please note, the withdrawal has to take place prior to the time that grades are posted for the semester.
 If not, then the withdrawal will count against your completion rate.

-Example: If you are enrolled in 12 units for the spring 2020 term, and you withdraw from one 3 unit course, you will not be billed for withdrawing from the 3 unit class, and the Office of Financial Aid will only include the 9 spring 2020 units you keep in your Satisfactory Academic Progress (SAP) calculation.
+Example: If you are enrolled in 12 units for the semester, and you withdraw from one 3 unit course, you will not be billed for withdrawing from the 3 unit class, and the Office of Financial Aid will only include the 9 units you keep in your Satisfactory Academic Progress (SAP) calculation.
 Again, this is as long as you withdraw prior to grades being posted for that semester.

-- Q: What if I need to withdraw from all of my spring 2020 classes?
+- Q: What if I need to withdraw from all of my classes?

-A: Presuming your withdrawal correlates to COVID-19, if you withdraw from all of your classes, you will not be billed for the financial aid received due to the withdrawal.
-However, you may be billed for other types of aid received such as Cal Grants, California Middle Class Scholarship (MCS), State University Grant (SUG), etc. The courses you drop will not be included in your Satisfactory Academic Progress (SAP) calculation per guidance from the U.S. Department of Education) as long as you withdraw prior to grades being posted for that semester.
+A: Presuming your withdrawal was related to COVID-19, if you withdraw from all of your classes, you will not be billed for federal financial aid due to the withdrawal.
+However, you may be billed for other types of aid received such as Cal Grants, California Middle Class Scholarship (MCS), State University Grant (SUG), etc. The courses you drop will not be included in your Satisfactory Academic Progress (SAP) calculation (per guidance from the U.S. Department of Education) as long as you withdraw prior to grades being posted for that semester.

-Example: You were enrolled in 12 units for the spring 2020 semester and decide to withdraw from all 12 units.
+Example: You were enrolled in 12 units and decide to withdraw from all 12 units.
 You will not be billed for federal financial aid due to the withdrawal, but you may be billed for other types of aid.
-In addition tne 12 withdrawn units count against you in the Satisfactory Academic Progress (SAP) calculation.
-In addition, per the Coronavirus Aid, Relief, and.
-Economic Security (CARES) Act, the withdrawn spring 2020 semester will not count against your subsidized loan and Pell Grant lifetime eligibility limits.
+In addition tne 12 withdrawn units will not count against you in the Satisfactory Academic Progress (SAP) calculation.
+Per the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the withdrawn semester will not count against your subsidized loan and Pell Grant lifetime eligibility limits.
 As a reminder, this is applicable to Spring 2020, Summer 2020, Fall 2020, Spring 2021.

-- Q: What if I choose to retroactively withdraw from the spring 2020 semester after
+- Q: What if I choose to retroactively withdraw from the semester after the semester

-A: While you would not be billed for aid you received for spring 2020, the courses you retroactively withdraw from may or may not (depending on the timing) be counted towards your Satisfactory Academic Progress (SAP) calculation.
+A: While you would not be billed for aid you received, the courses you retroactively withdraw from may or may not (depending on the timing) be counted towards your Satisfactory Academic Progress (SAP) calculation.
 There is potential that you may become ineligible for financial aid and may need to submit an appeal.
 Please contact the Office of Financial Aid for further guidance.